Practice notes

 Ugandan law does not recognise cohabitation ("come we stay") as a marriage, however long it lasts.
 The recognised marriages are the statutory forms — civil, church, custo…

-Summary dismissal for misconduct in Uganda
+Summary dismissal in Uganda after the 2026 amendment

 NSSF obligations of employers and employees in Uganda